 I. The Commission expects that the NRC staff and presiding officers (and any other reviewing officers) will consider and resolve requests for access to SUNSI, and motions for protective orders, in a timely fashion in order to minimize any unnecessary delays in identifying those petitioners who have standing and who have propounded contentions meeting the specificity and basis requirements in 10 CFR part 2.
 Attachment 1 to this Order summarizes the general target schedule for processing and resolving requests under these procedures.

 It is so ordered.

-Dated at Rockville, Maryland, this 16th day of December, 2015.
+Dated at Rockville, Maryland, 16th day of February 2016.

 For the Nuclear Regulatory Commission.
-Annette L. Vietti-Cook,
+Rochelle C. Bavol,

-Secretary of the Commission.
+Acting Secretary of the Commission.